RPTools/maptool/.github/pull_request_template.md

 If there is not yet an issue for the bug of feature request, please open a new issue before submitting the pull request.

-You can link a pull reques to an issue with one of fixes #<issue no>
+You can link a pull request to an issue with one of fixes #<issue no>
 closes #<issue no>
 resolves #<issue no>